Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Numerical Experiments

 It is well-known that a primary goal of AA is to find a few representative points for a collection of data points.
 These representative points are useful in cluster analysis, where data points are put into a few clusters based on a suitable similarity/dissimilarity measure.
 In AA, each archetype (i.e., a row of $\B{H}$) can be considered as a cluster center and data points are assigned to clusters based on their proximity to different archetypes.
 As a result, each row of matrix $\B{H}$ (or each archetype) is considered as a center and each data point is assigned to the closest row of $\B{H}$ \citep{MORUP201254}.

 An important application area of sparse NMF for clustering is in computational biology.
 Specifically, this problem has been considered by \citet{10.1093/bioinformatics/btm134} where the authors provide biological interpretations of sparsity in the context of NMF and do an extensive analysis of sparse NMF for microarray data.
 Here, we are interested in the clustering performance of our method.
-To this end, we consider a real dataset: the 14 Cancers Gene Expression dataset \citep{ramaswamy2001multiclass}.
-This dataset consists of gene expression data of 198 samples and 14 different types of tumors.
-There are 16,063 features in the dataset, however, the data is not nonnegative.
+To this end, we consider a real data set: the 14 Cancers Gene Expression data set \citep{ramaswamy2001multiclass}.
+This data set consists of gene expression data of 198 samples and 14 different types of tumors.
+There are 16,063 features in the data set, however, the data is not nonnegative.
 Therefore, we use a trick introduced by \citet{kim2003subsystem} to transform the data: each feature is divided into two new features where one contains nonnegative coordinates (and zero elsewhere) and the other one contains the absolute value of negative coordinates (and zero elsewhere).
 Consequently, this leads to 32,126 nonnegative features---the data matrix is given by $\B{X}\in\mathbb{R}_{\geq 0}^{198\times 32126}$.
-The rank of the factorization is 14, the number of different types of tumors in the dataset.
+The rank of the factorization is 14, the number of different types of tumors in the data set.
 The $i$-th data point ($i\in[198]$) belongs to the cluster $j_{i}$:

 where $\B{H}$ is the resulting matrix of archetypes.
 To compare the performance of different algorithms (discussed below), we use two metrics, Purity and Entropy \citep{kim2008sparse}.
 Let for $i\in[198]$, $j_i^*\in[14]$ denote the true cluster of point $i$ and $j_i\in[14]$ denote the estimated cluster for the same point.
 Let $m_r^u$ be the number of samples that belong to the true cluster $u$ but are estimated to be in cluster $r$.
 Equivalently,